Get the ArenaCoach Desktop App

 What is the best Demonology Warlock composition in 3v3?

-The highest win rate 3v3 composition for Demonology Warlock is with Elemental Shaman and Mistweaver Monk, running a 78.3% win rate across 23 matches among high-rated players.
+The highest win rate 3v3 composition for Demonology Warlock this season is with Elemental Shaman and Mistweaver Monk, running a 56.4% win rate across 163 matches.

 What are Demonology Warlock's strengths and weaknesses in arena?